We hope this section answers the questions you might have relating to Music Summer Schools at the Trinity Laban Conservatoire of Music and Dance.

 This is a non-residential course, so we do not provide accommodation.

 We cannot offer recommendations for accommodation; anyone requiring overnight accommodation is responsible for arranging it themselves.
-However, there are some websites which may help you find somewhere to stay; these are listed on the Accommodation page.
+However, there are some websites which may help you find somewhere to stay:

 A full timetable will be listed on the Course Content page nearer to the start date.
 A typical day will start at 09.30h and end at 16.30h.